 Disability Law Resources

 Whatever the stage of your career planning and development, it is crucial to be aware of your rights under the law.
 Below are various links to important legislation pieces and employment standards designed to protect all employees working in Canada.
 These resources are useful to consult if you feel you have been treated unfairly because of your disability or any other status or identity, such as culture, religion, gender or sexual orientation.

 Having knowledge of these legal protections can facilitate a discussion with relevant parties such as supervisors, human resources personnel, union reps, equity and diversity officers (if your organization or company has them), professional associations or regulatory bodies, or an organizational ombudsperson.
-Many issues can be resolved through dialogue and improved communications with your manager, HR department or union rep. Sometime when this does not resolve or improve things, escalation to legal resources is an option.
+Many issues can be resolved through dialogue and improved communications with managers, HR personnel or union reps.
+Sometimes when this does not resolve or improve things, escalation to legal resources is an option to consider.

-Talking about your specific workplace issues with a Career Counsellor or Employment Strategist at the Career Centre can also be helpful.
+Talking about your specific workplace issues with a Career Counsellor at the Career Centre can also be helpful.

 Both Federal and Provincial levels of government register and hear discrimination complaints.
-If other methods of resolving an issue of discrimination are not effective you can also file a Human Rights complaint at the Canadian Human Rights Commission or with the Ontario Human Rights Commission.
+You can file a Human Rights complaint at the Canadian Human Rights Commission or with the Ontario Human Rights Commission.
 See below for the actual codes.

 The Canadian Human Rights Charter